Graduate Diploma in Computer Science

 - apply your learning to complex computing challenges.

 JAVA and C + + are the primary programming languages used in this program.
-If you’re unfamiliar with object-oriented programming and computer organisation, enrol in Foundations of Computer Science and Algorithm and Data Structure Analysis in your first semester of study.
+If you’re unfamiliar with object-oriented programming and computer organisation, enrol in Foundations of Computer Science in your first semester of study.
+Please note that if you are required to take Foundations of Computer Science you will need to study this program part-time which will affect the duration of your program.

 Where could it take you?